 Open the Cabinets

-When you open the cabinets below your sink, you let more warm air in and reduce the risk of freezing pipes, especially if your sink is against an exterior wall.
+When you open the cabinets below your sink, you let more warm air and reduce the risk of freezing pipes, especially if your sink is against an exterior wall.
 It’s also helpful to turn your thermostat up a few degrees.
 You may pay more to heat your home, but it will be far less than the cost of fixing a broken water line.

 Insulate Your Pipes